authelia/authelia/docs/content/en/configuration/miscellaneous/server.md

 {{< confkey type="string" required="no" >}}

 This customizes the value of the Content-Security-Policy header.
-It will replace all instances of `${NONCE}` with the nonce value of the Authelia react bundle.
+It will replace all instances of the below placeholder with the nonce value of the Authelia react bundle.
 This is an advanced option to customize and you should do sufficient research about how browsers utilize and understand this header before attempting to customize it.

-For example, the default CSP template is `default-src 'self'; frame-src 'none'; object-src 'none'; style-src 'self' 'nonce-${NONCE}'; frame-ancestors 'none'; base-uri 'self'`.
+{{< csp >}}

 ### buffers